Alexandrov geometry: foundations

 Note that $\dist{\tilde y^i}{\tilde y^j}{}=\dist{y^i}{y^j}{}\le\dist{\tilde x^i}{\tilde x^j}{}$ for all $i,j$.
 Applying Lemma \ref{lem:smaller-trig}, we get a short map $\map\:\Lob{}{\kappa}\to D$ such that $\map\:\tilde x^i\mapsto\tilde y^i$.

 Further, by the majorization theorem (\ref{thm:major}), there is a short map $F\:D\to \spc{U}$ such that $\tilde y^i\mapsto y^i$ for all $i$.

 Thus one can take $q=F\circ\map(\tilde p)$. \qeds

-\begin{thm}{Exercise} Assume $\spc{X}$ is a complete length space that satisfies the following condition: any 4-point subset can be isometrically embedded in Euclidean 3-space.
+\begin{thm}{Exercise} Assume $\spc{X}$ is a complete length space that satisfies the following condition: any 4-point subset admits a distance-preserving map to the Euclidean 3-space.

-Prove that $\spc{X}$ is isometric to a closed convex substet of a Hilbert space. \end{thm}
+Prove that $\spc{X}$ is isometric to a closed convex subset of a Hilbert space. \end{thm}

-\begin{thm}{Exercise} Let $\spc{F}_s$ be the metric on the 5 point set $\{p,q,x,y,z\}$ such that $\dist{p}{q}{}=s$ and all the remaining distances are equal $1$.
-For which values $s$ does the space $\spc{F}_s$ admits a distance preserving map into a complete length $\CAT{0}$ space.
-Show that $\spc{F}_s$ admits a distance preserving map into a complete length $\Alex{0}$ space. \end{thm}
+\begin{thm}{Exercise} Let $\spc{F}_s$ be the metric on the 5-point set $\{p,q,x,y,z\}$ for which $\dist{p}{q}{}=s$ and all the remaining distances are equal $1$.
+For which values $s$ does the space $\spc{F}_s$ admit a distance-preserving map into \begin{subthm}{} a complete length $\CAT{0}$ space? \end{subthm} \begin{subthm}{} a complete length $\Alex{0}$ space? \end{subthm} \end{thm}

 The following exercise describes the first known definition of spaces with curvature bounded below; it was given by Abraham Wald \cite{wald}.